 - Entertainment Space.
 We always wanted more entertaining space, and that was solidified after our New Year’s Eve Party.
 Ten adults and ten kids basically on top of one another and our house was a complete disaster.

 - Teenage Years.
-While our kids are still young, I know the teenage years will come fast.
+Our kids are still young, but I know the teenage years will come fast.
 We wanted to give them space that was not their bedrooms where they could spend time with their friends.

-The process began in late December/early January with getting the basement prepped.
+The process began in late December/early January when we prepped the basement.
 We knew it was going to be a big project and a significant financial investment.
 As a result, we wanted to make sure our investment was protected if something ever happened (e.g., sump pump going out).
 Our very first step was to have someone fix any cracks we had and install a back-up sump pump.
 While this was a hefty investment, I know it will pay off in the long run.

-Meanwhile, we researched contractors in our area that were highly regarded and had good reviews.
+Meanwhile, we researched contractors in our area that were highly regarded with excellent reviews.
 We found one that we really liked and had him over to talk through our vision.
 We immediately liked him as he took our ideas and gave us options on how to make our vision of having an Industrial Farmhouse Basement come to life!
 Once we let him know we were in, the process of selecting materials, getting our final quotes was a little over two weeks.
-With him,

 Here are a few pictures we used as inspiration for our project!